The Corporate Sleeper

 1. Understand the importance of healthy sleep

 Consider sleep as one of your performance goals.
 Think of both your work hours and sleeping hours as prioritising quality over quantity.
 The sharper you are by day, the more you're likely to achieve.
 The number of hours you sleep, however, also needs to be considered.
 Most people need between 7 and 9 hours of sleep every night, although some people may be able to get away with slightly less and others may need even more.
-What is important is meeting your personal sleep need, which differs from person to person.
+What is important is meeting your personal sleep needs, which differ from person to person.
 But if anxiety and stress keep disrupting the quality of your sleep, you won’t be enjoying all the recuperative benefits the following day.
 Managing stress and anxiety during the day is, therefore, critical to achieving healthy sleep at night.

 2. Pay attention to your daytime habits

-Your daytime behavioural patterns, including focus, mood and diet, will be the tell-tale signs of whether you’re getting enough sleep, or more importantly the proper kind of sleep.
+Your daytime behavioural patterns, including focus, mood and diet, will be tell-tale signs of whether you’re getting enough sleep, or more importantly the proper kind of sleep.
 Everyone has their off days.
 However, if you find that you’re experiencing prolonged fatigue and you’re not quite coping as you’d like, you’re probably not getting good quality sleep.

 Sometimes it’s actually the behaviours we indulge in during the day that make it difficult for us to sleep at night.
 Here are some things to consider if you are struggling:

-• How many cups of coffee are you consuming each day, and how close to bedtime is that last one?
+- How many cups of coffee are you consuming each day, and how close to bedtime is that last one?

-• Are you stuck indoors all day with no exposure to natural sunlight?
+- Are you stuck indoors all day with no exposure to natural sunlight?

-• Do you have an exercise routine too close to bedtime?
+- Do you have an exercise routine too close to bedtime?

-• Are you perhaps not getting any meaningful exercise at all?
+- Are you perhaps not getting any meaningful exercise at all?

-• Are you working right up until bedtime, leaving no time to decompress and wind down?
+- Are you working right up until bedtime, leaving no time to decompress and wind down?

-• How much screen time are you getting in the couple of hours before bedtime?
+- How much screen time are you getting in the couple of hours before bedtime?

-• Are you staying hydrated?
+- Are you staying hydrated?
 Are you eating healthily or skipping meals because you’re just too busy?

 3. Prioritise your sleep

-Find your sleep routine sweet spot.
+Find your sleep routine's sweet spot.
 By that, we mean what feels like the most natural time to go to bed and wake up fully rested in the morning.
 Then stick as close as you can to your sleep routine.
 It is also important to make time for winding down before sleep in your routine, giving you a better chance of undisturbed, deep sleep through the night.

 Where possible, try to resist the inclination to work into the night, finishing that spreadsheet, firing off emails, reviewing a major presentation or completing a report.
 Instead, calm your mind and ready yourself for sleep at your allotted hour.
 Then get back to tackling those pressing tasks first thing in the morning.